 We can work with most insurance companies.
 We can also help verify your benefits and secure pre-authorization for treatment.
 For more information, complete this form.

 What happens when my child returns home?

-We offer aftercare services for all alumni and their families.
 When you enter Paradigm Teen Residential Treatment at Austin, TX, we begin planning your return home and your life beyond treatment.
 This is the center point of all we do at Paradigm.
 Each aftercare plan is individualized and based on the patient’s unique needs in order to return home and lead a healthy life in recovery.

 Where can I get an answer to a question that I don’t see addressed here?